ShenQianli/RLAssignments/Assignment2-MC-TD/README.md

 If you find it difficult, you can refer to ```run.py``` for inspiration.

 ### BONUS
-(a) We choose discounted factor 1.0 for this task so TD([0,1]) are all equivalent.
-You can try to modify the discounted factor and sweep [0,1] for lambda, just like what we did for alpha, to see its impact on value estimation.
+(a) You can try to implement TD(lambda) and sweep [0,1] for lambda, just like what we did for alpha, to see its impact on value estimation.